2lindell/advent/docs/source.txt

 		now the dragon is not being attacked;
 		continue the action.

-[O62]A persian rug is a fixed in place treasure in In_Secret_Canyon with deposit points 14.
+[O62]A persian rug is a fixed in place treasure in In_Secret_Canyon with description [ccr]"[if the dragon is in the location]The dragon is sprawled out on the Persian rug!![otherwise if the player does not enclose the rug]The Persian rug is spread out on the floor here.[otherwise]The Persian rug is the finest you've ever seen!" and deposit points 14.
 Understand "fine/finest/dragon's" as the persian rug.
 Rule for writing a paragraph about the persian rug:
 	if the dragon is in the location, say [D1]"The dragon is sprawled out on a Persian rug!!";